webdev23/kamtar/README.md

 Web workers in browsers can detect and switch scripts to keep the page running while offline.

-While debugers in browsers can throttle connexions, they can't switch off the network.
+While debugers in browsers can throttle down connexions, they can't switch off the network.

 This is a helper script intented to help to write offline switching apps.